Viral (upcoming film): Production

 On May 3, 2021, it was announced that Underwood would star in and direct the film.
-On May 4 that same year, it was announced that Silverman will also star in the film.
-On May 19 that same year, it was announced that Mason, James, Burke, Garnett, Twiss and Paolo were cast in the film.
-On June 3, 2021, it was announced that Woodard and Jensen were cast and that production on the film was underway in New York.
+The next day, it was announced that Silverman will also star in the film.
+On May 19, it was announced that Mason, James, Burke, Garnett, Twiss and Paolo had been cast in the film.
+On June 3, it was announced that Woodard and Jensen were cast and that production on the film was underway in New York.

-Filming occurred in Suffern, New York in June 2021.
+Filming occurred in Suffern, New York, in June 2021.